Kenneth J. Takeuchi, Distinguished Teaching Professor

 I have formulated a model of “Information, Organization, Motivation, Learning” as a framework to instruct other faculty mentors on success in and out of the classroom.
 I have developed lectures discussing “Coursework from a Professor’s Point of View,” and “Professors’ Expectations” which describe a systematic method whereby students can better understand how to approach the university environment and interact with their professors.
 I have also developed a presentation on “Tutoring Techniques”.
 The above lectures have been given over 70 times (>3200 attendees) on a local, regional, or national basis, with audiences ranging from students to tutors to teaching assistants to administrators to professors, often involving groups underrepresented in science, technology, engineering, and mathematics (STEM).

-National and regional awards and honors
+National awards and honors

 - Fellow of the American Association for the Advancement of Science (AAAS), 2013.